 When planning integration with AM client applications, the applications that are most relevant are those that register with AM; therefore, you should make note of the following types of client applications registering with AM:

-AM policy agents reside with the applications they protect.
+AM web and Java agents reside with the applications they protect.

-By default, policy agents store their configuration profiles in AM's configuration store.
-If notifications are enabled, AM sends policy agents notifications about configuration changes.
+By default, web and Java agents store their configuration profiles in AM's configuration store.
+If notifications are enabled, AM sends web and Java agents notifications about configuration changes.

-To delegate administration of multiple policy agents, AM lets you create a group profile for each realm to register the policy agent profiles.
+To delegate administration of multiple web or Java agents, AM lets you create a group profile for each realm to register the agent profiles.

-While the AM administration manages policy agent configuration, application administrators are often the ones who install policy agents.
+While the AM administrator manages web or Java agent configuration, application administrators are often the ones who install the agents.
 You must coordinate installation and upgrades with them.

 OAuth 2.0 clients and OpenID Connect 1.0 relying parties also register profiles with AM.